ritterim/rimdev-blog/_posts/2016-01-12-copying-app-settings-and-connection-strings-between-azure-web-apps.md

 First, you'll need [Node.js](https://nodejs.org) installed.

 Next, the tool uses the Microsoft Azure Cross Platform Command Line tool, available on npm as [azure-cli](https://www.npmjs.com/package/azure-cli).
-With [Node.js](https://nodejs.org) / npm installed, it's as simple as `npm install -g azure-cli` to install it globally -- then use `azure login` to authenticate.
+With [Node.js](https://nodejs.org) / npm installed, it's as simple as `npm install -g azure-cli` to install it globally -- then use `azure login` to authenticate and run `azure config mode asm` to use the older mode this tool uses (it can be set back with `azure config mode arm`).

 Now that the prerequisites are ready, we can move onto installing and using the [Azure Web App Configuration Copier](https://github.com/ritterim/azure-web-app-configuration-copier) tool.
 Do the following: